 What can I do if I had a melanoma in the past and want to become pregnant?

-If you have had a melanoma and treatment for it some doctors recommend waiting for some time before becoming pregnant.
-This is because spreading of the melanoma (particularly thick melanomas) to lymph nodes and internal organs is possible for some years after a melanoma has been removed.
-However, there are no guidelines regarding the length of time a woman should wait before getting pregnant.
-The decision should be made, knowing all the facts about your melanoma, with your partner and your doctor.
+If you have been diagnosed with melanoma, some doctors recommend waiting for some time before becoming pregnant.
+This is because melanoma (particularly thick melanomas) may spread to lymph nodes and internal organs sometime after the initial diagnosis, even after the melanoma has been removed.
+However, there are no guidelines regarding the length of time a woman should wait before becoming pregnant.
+The decision should be taken, after careful consideration of all the pros and cons, and after discussion with your partner and your doctor.

 What can I do to avoid another melanoma?

-There are some rules that help to prevent melanoma development and help to detect any melanoma as early as possible:
+There are some rules that help to prevent the development of melanoma and help you detect a melanoma as early as possible:

-- Examine all areas of your skin regularly, in order to detect any changing moles; apply the ABCD rule.
+- Examine all areas of your skin regularly, in order to detect any changing moles; apply the ABCDE rule.
 Any changing mole should be examined by a dermatologist.